 Outsourcing a part of your business process is a great way to infuse efficiency in your current business model.
 But outsourcing comes with mainly two options(discussed below); Onshore and Offshore and at times it can be a hard choice to decide what’s the right option for you.

-Here we will be discussing about the pros and cons of Onshore staffing:
+Here we will be discussing the pros and cons of Onshore staffing:

 What is Onshore staffing and how it is different from outsourcing?